cscosu/ctf-writeups/2021/utctf/Resolve/README.md

 The challenge hints at ret2dlresolve, which should work since there's no PIE and stack canary.
-Luckily I saw a super elegant ret2dlresolve solution to [babyrop](https://ctftime.org/task/14690) DiceCTF from theKidOfArcrania, so I just edited it slightly and it worked!
+Luckily I saw a super elegant ret2dlresolve solution by theKidOfArcrania to [babyrop](https://ctftime.org/task/14690) from DiceCTF, so I just edited it slightly and it worked!

 Pwntools is so powerful sometimes it makes me feel like a script kiddie lol.